 SCHEDULE 14A INFORMATION

-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. $\underline{}$)
+Proxy Statement Pursuant to Section 14(a) of the

-File d by t he Registrant ⊠ File d by a Party other than the Registrant \square Che ck the appropriate box: Preli minary Proxy Statement Conf idential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) \boxtimes Defi nitive Proxy Statement Defi nitive Additional Materials Solic riting Material Pursuant to § 240.14a-12 Spruce Biosciences, Inc. (Name of Registrant as Specified In Its Charter) N/A (Name of Person(s) Filing Proxy Statement if Other Than the Registrant) Payı ment o of Filing Fee (Check the appropriate box) \boxtimes No f ee required computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11 (1) Title of each class of securities to which transaction applies: (-) (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee paid previously with preliminary materials. offse ck box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the etting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the of its filing.
-(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed:
+Securities Exchange Act of 1934

+(Amendment No.)

+File d by the Registrant ⊠

+d by a Party other than the Registrant \square

+Che eck the appropriate box:

+Preliminary Proxy Statement

+Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

+\boxtimes Definitive Proxy Statement

+Definitive Additional Materials

+Soliciting Material Pursuant to §240.14a-12

+Spruce Biosciences, Inc. (Name of Registrant as Specified In Its Charter)

+N/A

+(Name of Person(s) Filing Proxy Statement if Other Than the Registrant)

+Pay ment of Filing Fee (Check the appropriate box):

+\boxtimes No fee required.

+Fee paid previously with preliminary materials Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11.

-SPRUCE BIOSCIENCES, INC. 2001 Junipero Serra Boulevard, Suite 640 Daly City, California 94014
+SPRUCE BIOSCIENCES, INC. 611 Gateway Boulevard, Suite 740 South San Francisco, California 94080